flatiron/plates/README.md

 ## Synopsys

 Plates (short for templates) binds data to markup.
 There's NO special syntax.
 It works in the browser and in node.js!
+The right way to do this is with a DOM.
+Unfortunately, at the moment, the DOM is slow.
+On the server, it is quite slow.
+So Plates implements a very loose HTML parser.

 ## Motivation